California Tiger Salamander

 Life Cycle

-During the rainy season in January and February, the California tiger salamander migrates to large vernal ponds to mate.
+During the rainy season in January and February, the California tiger salamander migrates to large vernal pools to mate.
 The female lays one egg at a time and attaches it to a twig, grass stems, or other underwater vegetation.
-The eggs are surrounded by a jelly-like substance.
+A jelly-like substance surrounds the eggs.

 Behavior

 The California tiger salamander spends the summer underground in ground squirrel burrows.
-After the first few heavy rains in the fall, they come out of their burrows and migrate to breeding pools.
+After the first few heavy rains in the fall, they emerge from their burrows and migrate to breeding pools.

 Did You Know?